Also known as: Radiation poisoning, radiation injury or rad poisoning

 - Ionizing radiation is radiation that produces immediate chemical effects on human tissue .
 X-rays, gamma rays, and particle bombardment (neutron beam, electron beam, protons, mesons, and others) give off ionizing radiation.
 This type of radiation can be used for medical testing and treatment, industrial and manufacturing purposes, weapons and weapons development, and more.

-- Total body exposure of 100 roentgens/rad (or 1 Gy) causes radiation sickness.
+- Total body exposure of 100 roentgens/rad or 1 Gray unit (Gy) causes radiation sickness.

-- Total body exposure of 400 roentgens/rad (or 4 Gy) causes radiation sickness and death in half the individuals.
+- Total body exposure of 400 roentgens/rad (or 4 Gy) causes radiation sickness and death in half of the individuals who are exposed.
 Without medical treatment, nearly everyone who receives more than this amount of radiation will die within 30 days.

 - Exposure to excessive radiation for medical treatments